ubiome-opensource/microbiome-tools/docs/howto/Working with your raw data.md

 | Genus   | *Homo*       |
 | Species | *H.* sapiens |

 Whenever you see a bacterium named on a uBiome site or in the taxonomy files, you should always pay attention to the rank, and remember that ranks can be extremely broad.
 Most people want to know whether a bacteria is "good" or "bad", but depending on the rank, that question is as meaningless as asking whether, say, Animals or Chordates (vertebrates) are "good" or "bad".
 In fact, even at the more narrow Genus rank that question usually isn't terribly useful.
-After all, the genus *Canus* includes not just loveable Beagles and Collies, but foxes and wolves too.
+After all, the genus *Canus* includes not just loveable Beagles and Collies, but coyotes and wolves too.

 # uBiome taxonomy files